tvheadend/tvheadend/docs/markdown/epg.md

 **Channel**
-: The name of the broadcasting channel. *You can automatically set a filter to the value of this field by clicking on it (e.g. click on 'Channel 4 HD' will automatically filter the whole grid to only show programmes from that channel).*
+: The name of the broadcasting channel. *You can automatically set a filter to the value of this field by clicking on it (e.g. click on 'Channel 4 HD' will automatically filter the whole grid to only show programs from that channel).*

 **Stars**
-: Rating (in stars) of the programme.
+: Rating (in stars) of the program.

 **Age**
-: Age rating of the programme.
+: Age rating of the program.

 **Content Type**
-: Any content/genre information as provided by the EPG provider. *You can automatically set a filter to the value of this field by clicking on it (e.g. click on 'Movie/Drama' will automatically filter the whole grid to only show programmes of the same type).*
+: Any content/genre information as provided by the EPG provider. *You can automatically set a filter to the value of this field by clicking on it (e.g. click on 'Movie/Drama' will automatically filter the whole grid to only show programs of the same type).*

 ---